Aaron-Lathrop/code-djinn/README.md

 Additional is complexity added to this example for illustrative purporses.
 For example you can, define new functions in the `<script>` section, set the output file's fileName, and write additional lines of code to be injected into the `<template>` section.

+"$empty" value for template variable
+There are times when you may want to have a template variable that only sometimes renders content on a line (e.g. "{{additionalRepos}}", and "{{additionalDataSources}}").
+Using the value "$empty" let's you render these lines when you want to, and leave them out when you don't.
+Not using "$empty" will result in a blank line in the output file.
+"this.Constants.empty" is also provided to help access this value.

 ```html
 // template.DataService.txt
 <template>